Arvid Kapelrud: The Ras Shamra texts

 One of Kapelruds main interests was the study of the Ras Shamra texts, and the ancient Canaanite religion.
 He was of the opinion that there was a close connection between the Ras Shamra texts, which reflected Canaanite religion, and the text of the Old Testament.
-According to Merrill Kapelrud puts forward the theory that the godess Anat and the god Baal are intimately related, and that there is a cultic context for the major Ras Shamra texts.
+According to Merrill Kapelrud puts forward the theory that the goddess Anat and the god Baal are intimately related, and that there is a cultic context for the major Ras Shamra texts.
 Kapelrud also suggests an affinity between Baal and the Amorite storm-god Adad, also called Hadad.
 According to Kapelrud the Baal ritual and myth was celebrated annually.